Man Doing Electrical Repair On A Home Being Refurnished

 Real estate investment can be a creative and lucrative process when done correctly.
 As a first-time investor, however, you'll want to familiarize yourself with some essential terms before taking the renovation leap.
 The first (and arguably most important) term is ARV.

-ARV can reveal a lot of information about the value of a property to both buyers and sellers, but what is ARV in real estate, exactly?
-We'll guide you through the process of calculating ARV and learning more about ARV real estate and its implications for house flippers.
+ARV can reveal a lot about the value of a property to both buyers and sellers, but what is the meaning of ARV in real estate?
+We'll help you learn more about ARV real estate and its implications for house flippers and guide you through the process of calculating ARV.

 What Is After-Repair Value (ARV) In Real Estate?

-ARV stands for "after-repair value" and refers to the value of a home following repairs or renovations rather than in its current state.
-Real estate investors calculate it to ensure they get the most out of their investment property.
+ARV stands for “after-repair value” and refers to the value of a home following repairs or renovations rather than in its current state.
+Real estate investors calculate it to ensure their investment property is worth the time and money.

 When real estate investors flip a house, they should carefully consider the return on investment with fixer-uppers.
-Considering the ARV helps determine their return on investment when they resell the property, renovations and all.
-It involves more than just considering the property's value as-is.
+The ARV helps determine their return on investment when they resell the renovated property.
+It involves more than just considering the property’s value as is.

 Get approved with Rocket Mortgage® to see what you qualify for.